bentley-historical-library/bhl_rmw_docs/transfer_from_media.md

 - Go to *Action* > *Create CUE Sheet* > *Multiple WAV Files With Corrected Gaps...* and save the resulting file (which will automatically be named with the CD title) alongside the WAV files and log.
 This CUE sheet (plain text) will contain all the metadata you entered as well as information on track listing and timing.

 ### Create One Compressed .WAV File for CD with EAC
-This purpose of this step is to generate an access version of the audio CD for the Bentley Digital Media Library.
+This purpose of this step is to generate an access version of the audio CD for the [Bentley Digital Media Library](https://bentley.mivideo.it.umich.edu/).

+> **Note**
+>
-> Note: The below guidelines are best suited to situations in which there are only a few audio CDs.
-If there are multiple audio CDs, consider using the "Make DIPs" utility from the bhl_born_digital_utils to generate access WAVs in batch.
+> The below guidelines are best suited to situations in which there are only a few audio CDs.
+If there are multiple audio CDs, consider using the "Make DIPs" utility from the [BHL Born Digital Utilities](https://github.com/bentley-historical-library/bhl_born_digital_utils) to generate access WAVs in batch.

 - Ensure that all tracks are checked, and go to *Action* > *Copy Range* > *Compressed*.